A Simple Lie (film): Release

-On 25 March 2021, the film premiered in cinemas before its official release in July.
+The film premiered in cinemas on 25 March 2021 before its official release in July 2021.

 Box office

-According to CEAN, about N346.6 million was realised from ticket sales in the Nollywood industry in March 2021.
-A Simple Lie was the second highest-grossing film between 25 and 27 March, earning a box office revenue of N9,809,900.
+According to the Cinema Exhibitors Association of Nigeria (CEAN), about ₦346.6 million was realised from ticket sales in the Nollywood industry in March 2021.
+A Simple Lie was the second highest-grossing film between 25 and 27 March, earning a box office revenue of ₦9,809,900.